Garthewin Hall and Garden

 The path to the walled garden is planted with yew and rhododendrons, and bounded by a stream on the west.
 Halfway down the slope of the garden space are 19th century glasshouses and cold frames.
 Beyond the gardens is a landscape park planted with clustered oak and Scots pine.

-This early 18th century building was altered by another Robert Wynne, High Sheriff of Denbighshire.
+Another Robert Wynne, High Sheriff of Denbighshire, altered this early 18th century building.
 The house we see today at Garthewin dates to 1767 and was designed by architect Joseph Turner of Chester, who created an elegant 9 bay house of stucco, with a neoclassical pediment spanning 3 bays.
 The interiors feature marble fireplaces and excellent panelling and plasterwork details in the style of Robert Adam.

 In 1870 a tower was added to make space for a ballroom, and in the 1930s architect Clough Williams-Ellis of Portmeirion fame remodelled the house further.
 He also added a garden terrace to the south front.